akiroz/bookeeper/README.md

 - On another terminal, run `exp build:android`.
 - Let Expo handle KeyPair generation.
+- Wait for the build to complete on Expo's build servers, this could take a while.
+- Check on the build status using `exp build:status`
 - Download the APK file from the URL provided.

 iOS:

 - On another terminal, run `exp build:ios`.
 - Enter your Apple ID, Password and Provisioning Profile.
+- Wait for the build to complete on Expo's build servers, this could take a while.
+- Check on the build status using `exp build:status`
 - Download the IPA file from the URL provided.